AlenaUl/drone-test-2/_pages/opencv-python-examples/opencv-read-and-save-images.md

-# Opencv read and save images
+# Read and save images

 ## Read image from disk